CoinEx Shares the Art of Blockchain Security in the Crypto World | www.lokmattimes.com

 Furthermore, CoinEx has recently announced a strategic partnership with SlowMist, a renowned cybersecurity firm.
 This alliance will enable SlowMist to extend its threat intelligence and forensic capabilities to reinforce CoinEx's security framework.
 The partnership focuses on crucial aspects like tracking money laundering, tracing stolen assets, and identifying emerging threats.

 Adding to their security initiatives, CoinEx has launched the Shield Fund.
-This innovative fund, fueled by allocating 10% of all trading fees, is dedicated to enhancing the protection of its users’ assets.
+This innovative fund, fueled by allocating 10 per cent of all trading fees, is dedicated to enhancing the protection of its users' assets.

 While blockchain technology inherently offers a strong security foundation through its transparency, cryptography, and decentralization, challenges persist.
 The complexities in the interactions between protocols, platforms, and users can lead to security vulnerabilities.
 Therefore, ongoing vigilance and proactive security practices are critical.